Greystones United A.F.C.: Merger

-2015 saw the merger of Greystones United and town neighbours Greystones A.F.C.
+In 2012, Greystones United withdrew from the Wicklow & District League due to their inability to field a team.
+2015 saw the amalgamation of Greystones United F.C. and town neighbours Greystones A.F.C.
 The United name was kept and applied to the team competing in the top division of the Leinster Senior League.
 The club retained their traditional colours of green and white, with red and black as their alternative colour.

-In 2019, Greystones was featured in an episode of BetVictor's Training SOS programme with Liverpool F.C.

 Post-amalgamation

 The club qualified for the preliminary round of the 2017 FAI Cup, losing 0–3 at home to Sheriff YC.
 In 2018, Greystones became one of the founding clubs of the Women's Under-17 National League.
+In 2019, the club was featured in an episode of Liverpool F.C.'s Training S.O.S.
+The programme, in which Jason McAteer attempts to help amateur teams, was a two-part documentary released on Liverpool's Youtube channel.

 In 2022, Greystones United AFC entered into a partnership with Bray Wanderers for the Women’s League of Ireland.
-Through this partnership, Greystones field women's Under-17 and Under-19 teams in the LOI Academy leagues.
+The partnership enables Greystones to field women's Under-17 and Under-19 teams in the LOI Academy leagues.
 In 2024, the partnership with Bray Wanderers was extended to Greystones' schoolboys teams as well.